Gathering intel about your competitive space is essential for assessing opportunity and risks to devise strategies and tactics to win more sales.

 Pay attention to Best Match’s assortment mix.
 Its calculations are customer-focused and the way it merchandises gives hint to what could be trending on eBay right then and there, give it another week and it could be different again.

 Profile the products your buyer will most likely see.

 Filter rank to the Top 50.
 This represents page 1 of search results where more than 90% of sales are made for most search terms.
 This is the most critical part of the battlefield.

 As you filter to the top 50, watch how the price range and the number of sellers participating in this elite part of the search results change.
 This is the pointy end of what Best Match deems as the most relevant products to the buyer.

 Explore the data some more and toggle between the different rank options in the filter to see how the net of products gets wider.
 The top 100 represents the first 2 pages of search results.
-When you’re ready, click on the Edit link at the top of the title and run the Recent Sales Report to gather that top 100’s 30-day sales data.

 Your competitive space is a dynamic online marketplace where eBay is shuffling product rank constantly to meet buyer demand.
 Prices are moving up and down.
 Sellers and their products are coming and going.
 Learning to monitor the way eBay merchandises gives you inside perspective to stay ahead of the game for any opportunities and threats coming your way.